 And of course, that list of things to do in Baracoa is also going to include a lot of nature… and a lot of food.

 Part of the enjoyment of the region is by partaking in the numerous delicacies the area is famed for.
 So seriously, any list of things to do in Baracoa will include rather a lot of food.
 So what can you expect?

 This is a made from the cacao beans that are harvested in the area.
-For chorote, the beans are essentially made into a solid chunk of cacao which is grated or shaved into a saucepan of warm milk.
+To make Chorote, the beans are essentially formed into a solid chunk of cacao.
+It’s then grated or shaved into a saucepan of warm milk.
 It would be a stretch to call it hot chocolate since it’s so thick that you could fix potholes with it.
 Still, it’s utterly delicious.
-One of your necessary things to do in Baracoa might be exercise, since there are a huge number of chocolate shops in the town.
+One of your things to do in Baracoa might be to exercise.
+Since there are a huge number of chocolate shops in the town!

 This tiny, tasty little fish is found in the mouths of the rivers that feed into the ocean around Baracoa.
-It’s cooked in a variety of different ways and is often thrown into different dishes as is, or salted and dried and used much like dried shrimp is in Asian dishes.
+It’s cooked in a variety of different ways and is thrown into many different dishes.
+As is, or salted and dried and used much like dried shrimp is in Asian dishes.
 Be mindful that it’s only found in abundance in the second half of the year.

 Things to Do in Baracoa to Explore Nature

-You might be perfectly content to explore the town and sit by beach, but Baracoa is also a great place to explore the local rainforests.
+You might be perfectly content just to explore the town and sit by beach.
+But Baracoa is also a great place to explore the local rainforests.
 You can hike in the Sierra del Purial mountains and even swim in the cool, refreshing streams (with the heat of Cuba, you will probably need it).

 You should try to climb El Yunque, a distinctive table mountain (flat-topped) that overlooks the town and the glorious bay.
-This mountain was apparently described in the notes of Christopher Columbus, making it certain that beautiful Baracoa was the place where the New World began.
+This mountain was apparently described in detail in the diary of Christopher Columbus.
+Beautiful Baracoa is the place where the Cuba (and the New World) began.